surfingtomchen/js_compare_object/README.md

-# compare source object(array) and target object(array)
+# compare two js object and return difference between them

-will return differ path, the operation and the operation related data
+will return differ path, the operation type and the operation related data (source, target)

-# result types
+# operation types

 support five types of operation: